Gary Fisher

 A partial rear view of the second holographic camera

 I developed this third system between 1988 and 1990 for the Australian artist Alexander.
 This system had several refinements over my earlier systems.
 Rather than use an oil-filled convex cylindrical lens.
 I opted to use a solid acryllic aspheric plano convex cylindrical lens.
 This lens was designed by Dr. Murty Mantravadi and fabricated and polished in New York.
 The 35mm film transport and beam expansion lenses were mounted in an adjustable focus apparatus of my design.
-The holographic film transport encorporated a patented transport mechanism invented by Ole Gunst and myself.
+The holographic film transport incorporated a patented transport mechanism invented by Ole Gunst and myself.
 This transport was designed to move the film in adjustable, equally-spaced intervals while minimizing the stress on the holographic film.
 The entire system was designed for maximum stability to insure that all holograms would have uniform modulation.
-The system was magnetically mounted to a Newport holographic table with Newport pneumatic isolation mounts and installed in a sound isolated room.
+The system was magnetically mounted to a Newport holographic table with Newport pneumatic isolation mounts and installed in a sound and vibration isolated room.

 Side partial view of integral system